How to treat a Fever: Everything you need to know

 It is important to keep offering nourishing fluids periodically.
 Studies have shown that a well hydrated child will be less likely to suffer a febrile seizure.
-This article goes into more detail about what to do if your child suffers a febrile seizure.
 Just because a person has a seizure does not guarantee that they will develop epilepsy and this article states:

 “There is no evidence that febrile seizures cause death, brain damage, epilepsy, mental retardation, a decrease in IQ, or learning difficulties.”